papamuziki/alx-higher_level_programming/README.md

 	1. rapid app development

-due to its elegant syntax & dynamic typing
+due to its elegant syntax & dynamic typing.

+Python also helps one split a program into modules that can be used by other programs.
+Sample modules include:

+	0. file I/O

+	1. System calls

+	2. Sockects

+	3. Sockets & interfaces for GUI e.g., Tk